 If women choose to do so, they can enter the mentorship program.
 The mentorship program is one year in length and includes full-service programming to include life skills, group and individual therapy, education or entrepreneurial training, and community internships.
 Our team will continue to follow up with graduates as they begin their new independent lives.

 Who leads Freedom Home?

 Freedom Home is a project led by The Exodus Road team.
 On the ground leadership is 100% local national and predominantly female.
 We collaborate with other NGO’s on the ground for referrals, program support, or partnership projects.

 Are all clients survivors of sex trafficking?

 All clients will be survivors of sexual exploitation or sex trafficking.
 Much overlap between the two groups exists, and age and circumstance play a role in determining the differences.
 All individuals in the commercial sex industry who are minors are victims of human trafficking.
 Thus, some clients in our program will be women who by legal definition are not currently trafficking victims, but who began work in the sex industry as a minor (and thus, by legal definition, were trafficking victims then).
-Because of the nuance that exists, we’ve determined to welcome any woman, over the age of 18, who has suffered from sexual exploitation or sex trafficking, typically within the commercial sex industry in Southeast Asia.
+Because of the nuance that exists, we’ve determined to welcome any woman, over the age of 18, who has suffered from sexual exploitation or sex trafficking, typically within the commercial sex industry in Thailand.

 How can I help?

 You can become a monthly supporter of our Search + Rescue Program, which includes the work of our national social workers in Thailand, or you can make a one-time donation to support the work of The Exodus Road.

 How we holistically fight human trafficking.